SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 Angular-Components-Lab-5

-We have to create a seed file to hold our **dummy data** that we will display later.
+We have to create a seed file to hold the **data** that we will display later.

-Create a folder called **data** in `src/app` and inside of it generate a new file called "seed.ts", which will hold an array of objects.
+Create a folder called **data** in `src/app`, and inside of it, generate a new file with the name "seed.ts", which will hold an array of objects.

 After that, export the array.